thanhcong0111/database_security/README.md

 ![Screenshot 2024-07-24 213800](https://github.com/user-attachments/assets/d6f7cf94-3eac-4f15-9bb1-44db1ffacfcb)

-It includes decentralization of reading, updating, inserting, updating, etc. in the whole table or specific columns.
+It includes decentralization of reading, updating, inserting, etc. in the whole table or specific columns.
 At the same time, store procedures are required to perform some specific tasks.

 ### Lab 3: The access control method with encrypted data in MySQL databases